leo-bogert/bumblebee-multiscreen-tools/README.md

 ## bumblebee-multiscreen-tools
 ### Scripts and HOWTO for automatic screen and GPU switching on Nvidia Optimus laptops with [Bumblebee](https://github.com/Bumblebee-Project/Bumblebee)

+There are many laptops nowadays which have both an Intel and a Nvidia GPU, which is advertised as `Nvidia Optimus`.
+The Intel GPU is typically hardwired to the internal screen, while the Nvidia one connects to the external outputs.

 These scripts and configuration instructions allow you to easily switch your laptop's screen from internal to external or enable both screens at once.
 Usage of a docking station is supported, the screen can be switched automatically to/from the one attached to the dock.
 Power management is supported, suitable for both low battery usage in mobile mode and enhanced performance with AC power while still keeping fan noise minimal.